Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

 To get a set of the most updated recommendations when changes have been introduced to the DHQ-journal repository, please click `Run workflow` at
 **[GitHub Actions](https://github.com/Wang-Haining/DHQ-similar-papers/actions/workflows/update_tsvs_now.yml)**.
-It will also automatically update the tsv files every Sunday at midnight if [dhq-journal](https://github.com/Digital-Humanities-Quarterly/dhq-journal) repository changes.
+It will also automatically update the tsv files every 1st and 15th at midnight if [dhq-journal](https://github.com/Digital-Humanities-Quarterly/dhq-journal) repository changes.

 The ten most similar article IDs for each of the systems are documented in